nvmwill/nexmo-developer/_documentation/en/video/guides/amazon-s3-encryption.md

 }
 ```

-Set `bucket` to the name of the Amazon S3 bucket you want to use for recording upload.
+Set `bucket` to the name of the Amazon S3 bucket you want to use for archive upload.
 Set the `secretKey` and `accessKey` properties to the Amazon S3 secret key and access key for that bucket.

 Set the `endpoint` property if you want to use an S3-compliant storage provider other than Amazon.
 This is optional.
 Set this to the endpoint base URL, including the protocol (http or https),